Print

 About the Study

-EvoPAR-BR01 is looking at two investigational drugs for treating HER2-negative, HR-positive, metastatic breast cancer in people with a BRCA1, BRCA2 or PALB2 inherited mutation.
-The study is enrolling patients who have not yet been treated for metastatic breast cancer.
-Saruparib is a new PARP inhibitor (a type of targeted therapy).
+EvoPAR-BR01 is studying two investigational drugs for treating HER2-negative, HR-positive, metastatic breast cancer patients with an inherited or tumor BRCA1, BRCA2 or PALB2 mutation.
+The study is enrolling patients who have not yet received treatment for metastatic breast cancer.
+Saruparib is a new PARP1 inhibitor (a type of targeted therapy).
 Camizestrant is an estrogen receptor degrader (a type of hormonal therapy).
 Participants will be randomly assigned to one of three groups.
 Each group will receive a different combination of treatments to learn which combination leads to the best survival and fewest side effects.

 What the Study Involves